Dornubari Vizor December 15, 2022

 She also works with course creators who are trying to leverage more live stream video but also improve their video-on-demand content.

-Tanya said: “My goal is to serve more people to stand out to sell more of their services.
+“My goal is to serve more people to stand out to sell more of their services.
 In doing so, what I realized is that, especially with live streaming myself weekly for the last couple of years, I started to build this engaged community in the chat”

 “They wanted a space to go play.
 And that’s how I ended up landing on GroupApp eventually after a series of visits to other platforms,” added Tanya.”